HeathBrames/Responsive-Website/README.md

 # Responsive-Website
 A responsive website built using HTML, CSS, JavaScript, and Bootstrap 4.

-This is a promotional site for the University of Florida's team uniforms.
-The site acts as a social media hub for news and information.
+The site acts as a social media hub for news and information on the University of Florida's uniforms.

 FEATURES: